 Jeff Buckley’s Rickenbacker 360/12 Fireglo

-The guitar first appeared in mid to late 1994, or around the time album Grace was released.
-It is therefore somewhat safe to guess that Jeff bought it in preparation for the tour and that the guitar wasn’t used during the studio session.
-If you happen to know more please be sure to leave a comment.
+The guitar first appeared in mid to late 1994, around the time Grace was released.
+It’s reasonable to assume Jeff bought it in preparation for the tour, and that it wasn’t used during the studio sessions.
+If anyone has more specific information, feel free to share.

 Specs

-As far as the specs, the guitar featured a maple carved body finished in red sunburst (therefore its nickname – Fireglo), a three-ply maple/walnut neck with rosewood fretboard, a pair of Hi-Gain single-coil pickups, and an adjustable bridge.
-It was one of the earliest 12-string electric guitars and was hugely popularized by George Harrison of The Beatles.
-Jeff’s guitar for some reason had a black masking tape rolled over the upper horn, possibly to help support a strap-lock.
+Jeff’s Rickenbacker 360 featured a carved maple body in a red sunburst finish—known as Fireglo—a three-ply maple/walnut neck with a rosewood fretboard, two Hi-Gain single-coil pickups, and an adjustable bridge.
+It was one of the earliest 12-string electric guitars and became iconic thanks to George Harrison of The Beatles.
+Interestingly, Jeff’s guitar had black masking tape wrapped around the upper horn, possibly to reinforce a strap lock or for some other practical reason.

 Jeff Buckley playing a Rickenbacker 360/12 guitar.